Honour killing in Pakistan: Specific occurrences

 In July 2016, a British woman, Samia Shahid, flew to visit her family in Pakistan under false pretenses; she was told she needed to come immediately because her father was dying.
 On July 20, 2016 (only six days after arriving in Pakistan), she was found dead - raped and strangled - in Punjab, Pakistan, at the home of Mohammed Shakeel, her former husband.
 Years earlier, Samia had been forced to marry her cousin, Mohammed Shakeel, in an arranged marriage.
 In 2014, Samia married Syed Mukhtar Kazam and started a new life with him in Dubai.
 Before flying to Pakistan in 2016, Samia expressed she was worried about the nature of the visit, about seeing her former husband, and about whether or not she would come home alive.
 In a BBC documentary about her death, Murdered for Love?
 Samia Shahid, BBC shares that Shakeel murdered Samia after she refused to remarry him.
 Police reports say that Shakeel raped and murdered Samia after she refused to reveal the location of her passport.
 Additionally, the BBC documentary reports that Samia was able to briefly escape the attack by Shakeel and run into his hallway but then she was then confronted by her father who nodded his approval to Shakeel before Shakeel strangled Samia.
 Samia's family claimed she died by heart attack but the autopsy reports showed that she was raped and strangled.
 Her father was released from police custody due to lack of evidence and later died without being charged.
 Her cousin and former husband, Shakeel, is still in police custody.

 In January 2017 a Pakistani mother was sentenced to death for murdering her daughter by burning her alive, for ‘bringing shame to the family’ by marrying against her family's wishes.

 In February 2018, a man and five accomplices opened fire on a couple in Karachi, Pakistan, killing the husband, Rozi Khan, and injuring the wife, Zainab.
 Zainab put up a fight and was further attacked with sticks and a knife, but still survived.
 The couple had entered into a marriage that most of their family was opposed to but that Zainab's mother and brother gave permission for.
 The main assailant in the honour killing and attempted honour killing is Zainab's nephew.
 The nephew was apprehended at a private hospital following the attack where he claimed his injuries from fighting Zainab were instead from being robbed.
 The nephew's friend is also a suspect in the case.

-Also, in February 2018, a 19-year-old woman was murdered in Karachi, Pakistan, by her brother for having an affair with one of her relatives.
+Also, in February 2018, a 19-year-old woman was murdered in Karachi by her brother for having an affair with one of her relatives.
 Her father and two landlords have also been arrested in addition to her brother, and all have confessed their involvement.
-Prior to her killing, a local jirga declared she was a "sinful woman."
+Prior to her killing, a local jirga declared she was a "sinful woman".